 The level of support that young people need will vary, and is dependent upon a range of factors, including the type of course they are undertaking or curriculum they are undertaking or curriculum they are following.
 The funding should be used to help provide any specialist equipment, clothing and travel costs.

-The table below displays the amount which Muntham House School has received in Bursary funding for the past three years and the number of pupils whom have been eligible for the funding.
+The table below displays the amount which Muntham House School has received in Bursary funding for the past four years and the number of pupils whom have been eligible for the funding.

 DfE No. 938/7003 Charity No. 1105085 Registered Office: Barns Green, Horsham, West Sussex, RH13 0NJ